How it works

-All logic is enforced on-chain.
+Every step is enforced by smart contracts.
 No custodian, no company, no individual can move funds alone.

-Key C is encrypted on your device and stored by the protocol (the protocol never sees the plaintext key).
+Default 2-of-3 (configurable).
+You generate three keys — Key A stays with you, Key B is for your heir, and Key C is encrypted on your device and escrowed by the protocol (the protocol never sees the plaintext).

-When the time comes, your heir starts a claim (“trade”) on the protocol.
-A staked verifier pool is randomly selected and assigned to the case.
+When the time comes, your heir starts a claim on the protocol.
+A staked verifier pool is randomly selected and assigned.

 Verifiers have funds at risk and are slashable for bad behavior.

-A waiting period begins — default 3 months (you can set longer).
-During this window, verifiers must contact you to confirm you are alive and object if needed.
-You can require extra evidence such as a death certificate.
+A waiting period begins — default 3 months, configurable longer.
+Verifiers must contact you to confirm you’re alive.
+Optional extra evidence such as a death certificate can be required.

-If you confirm you’re alive (on-chain signal), the claim is canceled.
+If you confirm you’re alive on-chain, the claim is canceled.

-If the waiting period elapses without your objection and all conditions are satisfied, the protocol enables a valid 2-of-3 signature path for your heir to receive the assets.
+If the waiting period elapses without objection and conditions are met, the protocol enables a valid 2-of-3 path for your heir to receive the assets.

-Funds move only when quorum is satisfied; no one can bypass policy.
+Funds move only when quorum is satisfied.
+No party can bypass policy.

-We provide step-by-step instructions to prepare a USB disk for your heir (wallet app, public info, recovery guides).
-The USB never contains your private key unencrypted.
+Step-by-step instructions to prepare a USB disk for your heir (wallet app, public info, recovery guides).
+Private keys are never stored unencrypted.

 • Trustless: Keys, policies, and claims enforced by smart contracts.